Cullercoats: History and architecture

 Cullercoats village was founded in 1539.
 Historically the village depended on fishing; there was also local coal mining in so-called bell pits.
 The coal was used to fire salt pans (now long gone) on the field now known as the boat field.
 As a port, Cullercoats was used to export both salt and coal from the 1670s.
 A new harbour and pier were constructed in 1682 and a waggonway that brought coal to the village from inland workings was added in 1690.
 These innovations resulted in a flourishing trade.
 However the salt industry declined and the growth of the railways led to coal shipments being relocated to better harbours.
 By 1710 the pier had been severely damaged and the condition of the waggonway had deteriorated.
 In 1724 the Whitley and Cullercoats colleries were closed.
 The last salt pans moved to Blyth in 1726.
 This left fishing as the main industry and two piers were built on either side of the harbour in the 19th century to provide shelter for the many open top fishing vessels, or cobles, launched from the harbour.
 In 1801 the population of the village was 452.

 The harbour is the home of the Dove Marine Laboratory of 1897, a research and teaching laboratory which forms part of the School of Marine Science and Technology within Newcastle University.

-In 1848, a coble taking a pilot to a ship further out at sea capsized with the loss of all on board.
-In response to this disaster the local landowner, the Duke of Northumberland funded the setting up of an RNLI lifeboat station.
+In 1848 a coble, taking a pilot to a ship further out at sea, capsized with the loss of all on board.
+In response to this disaster the local landowner, the Duke of Northumberland funded the setting up of Cullercoats Lifeboat Station.
 The following year a second disaster, this time costing 20 lifeboat crew their lives, prompted the Duke to sponsor a competition to design a self-righting lifeboat.
 The resulting boat, the Percy was built at the Duke's expense and delivered to Cullercoats in 1852.
-The Brigade House and watchtower were designed by Newcastle upon Tyne-based architect Frank West Rich in 1877–79, but the lifeboat station remained in use, with a few minor alterations, until 2003 when a new station was opened.
-In 2022, Cullercoats had its first all female lifeboat crew.
+The Brigade House and watchtower were designed by Newcastle upon Tyne-based architect Frank West Rich in 1877–79, but the lifeboat station remained in use, with a few minor alterations, until 2003 when a new RNLI station was opened.
+In 2022 Cullercoats had its first all-female lifeboat crew.

 The Bay Hotel, an important local landmark, was demolished in 2004.
 It was notable for a period in the 1880s when it was home to the American watercolour artist Winslow Homer who stayed in room 17 of the Hudleston Arms (1870) (later called the Bay Hotel), and maintained a studio across the road at No.12 Bank Top (demolished 1930).
 Homer was a resident in Cullercoats from April 1881 to November 1882.
 An apartment block, named Winslow Court, has been built on the site of the Bay Hotel (2007).